Medicare Advantage is a private insurance product that offers at least the same amount of coverage as Original Medicare (Parts A and B).

 The cost of Medicare Advantage plans in Colorado will vary based on where you live and what coverage you want to have included in your plan.
 You can find plans in your area by entering your zip code at Medicare.gov, or you can contact GoHealth to help you find the right plan for your needs.

-In 2023, the average cost of a Medicare Advantage plan in Colorado is $13.73 per month.
+In 2024, the average premium for a Medicare Advantage plan in Colorado is $15.84 per month.
 Some people qualify for a $0 per month premium.
-In Colorado, 99% of people with Medicare have access to Medicare Advantage in 2023.

 Your costs also will depend on rules set by your individual plan.
 Many Medicare Advantage plans require you to receive care within a specific provider network to receive the maximum coverage for your healthcare services.